 BIM allows designers to use data and 3D modeling to tell a better story of the building.
 This leads to transparent and more effective collaboration, reductions in project costs and timelines, improvements to design quality and building safety, and optimized facility management.

 In this first chapter of the Beginner’s Guide to BIM, you’ll read more about what BIM is and why it’s important in today’s practice.
-You’ll also read about the history of BIM: how it has evolved and how it’s expected to continue evolving.
+You’ll also read about the history of BIM: its evolution over time and into the future.

 BIM stands for building information modeling, which is a process involving the creation and administration of digital models that represent the form and function of buildings.

-BIM is often used as a way for cross-discipline project teams to collaborate in a way that’s efficient and transparent.
-A shared 3D model appended with information such as material costs, measurements, product specifications, and code compliance allows all project stakeholders to operate from the same information nearly in real time, which is a great benefit to projects.
+BIM is often used to facilitate efficient and transparent collaboration among cross-discipline project teams.
+A shared 3D model appended with information such as material costs, measurements, product specifications, and code compliance allows all project stakeholders to operate from the same information nearly in real-time, which is a great benefit to projects.

 It sounds like a no-brainer.
 But even today, BIM can be a stressor for practitioners who have yet to implement it.
 More and more municipalities and project owners are requiring it, and more and more project teams are using the framework for collaboration.